 If you thought discussing periods was awkward, we’re about to get into a whole new territory (pun intended).
 Another one of those mistakes we make in a rush to make sure we’re super clean down there?

 Washing or wiping back to front after peeing or pooping.
 This actually brings bacteria from the bowel to the vagina and can lead to serious urinary tract infections.

 Unprotected sex during your period:

-Many of you might be confident of not getting pregnant due to period sex; we’d beg to differ.
-Even if the chances seem less you can still get pregnant if you do not take proper precaution.
+Many of you might be confident of not getting pregnant due to period sex, we’d beg to differ.
+Even if the chances seem less, you can still get pregnant if you do not take proper precautions.

 Please use protection, not just because you could get pregnant but also because you are more likely to contract a STD (sexually transmitted disease) like herpes, HIV and Hepatitis B during this time of the month.

 The problem of disposal is something that plagues our society at large.
 With no idea on how to dispose sanitary napkins most women just throw them in the garbage bin, which then gets mixed up with dry, wet and other hazardous waste.